Try Radar for free

 What a Technical SEO Audit Report Should Show for a UAE Website

-A useful technical SEO audit report for a UAE website should explain how search systems see the site structure, not just list isolated errors.
+A useful technical SEO audit report for a UAE website should show how search systems actually see the site, not just list disconnected errors.

-It should show visible pages, hubs, leaves, weak spots, sitemap and robots access, blocked discovery paths, a readiness score, and clear next steps.
+It should map visible pages, hubs, leaves, weak points, sitemap and robots access, blocked discovery paths, a readiness score, and clear next steps.

 In brief

-- The report should make the current structure easy to understand: pages, hubs, leaves, depth, weak entry points, and places where discovery may be blocked.
+• The report should make the current structure easy to understand, including pages, hubs, leaves, crawl depth, weak entry points, and any blocked discovery paths.

-- It should help teams compare technical issues with content and search-layer gaps, so the most important fixes are easier to prioritise.
+• It should help teams weigh technical issues against content and search-layer gaps, so the most important fixes are easier to prioritise.

-- It should be clear enough to share before hiring an agency, choosing a consultant, or starting a larger SEO project, especially when recommendations conflict.
+• It should be clear enough to share before hiring an agency, choosing a consultant, or starting a larger SEO project, especially when recommendations differ.

 What to do

 Start with the website graph.
-A grounded report should show which public pages are visible, how they connect, which hubs support them, and whether the home page, sitemap, and robots access allow discovery.
-This gives business owners, marketers, SEO teams, and agencies a shared view before deeper work begins.
+A grounded report should show which public pages are visible, how they connect, which hubs support them, and whether the home page, sitemap, and robots settings allow discovery.
+That gives owners, marketers, SEO teams, and agencies a shared view before deeper work starts.

 The report should then turn structure into priorities.
-Radar scans check pages, hubs, leaves, weak spots, sitemap quality, robots access, home access, readiness score, and practical next steps.
-For a UAE website, that is more useful than a long technical checklist with no clear order of importance.
+Radar scans review pages, hubs, leaves, weak spots, sitemap quality, robots access, home access, readiness score, and practical next steps.
+For a UAE website, that is more useful than a long technical checklist with no clear order.

-A strong audit also separates what can be observed from what needs further planning.
-If a structural gap is found, the next layer may include demand mapping, hub and leaf page planning, evidence-backed pages, internal linking, deployment, sitemap submission, indexing support, and growth monitoring.
+A strong audit also separates what can be observed now from what needs further planning.
+If it finds a structural gap, the next layer may include demand mapping, hub and leaf planning, evidence-backed pages, internal linking, deployment, sitemap submission, indexing support, and growth monitoring.

 What to keep in mind

-This kind of report is useful when a company is unsure about the technical health of its website, wants a neutral diagnostic before a retainer, or needs to validate SEO vendor proposals.
-It also helps when internal teams have limited technical SEO capacity.
+This type of report is useful when a company is unsure about the technical health of its website, wants a neutral diagnostic before committing to a retainer, or needs to check SEO vendor proposals.
+It also helps when in-house teams have limited technical SEO capacity.

-The same reporting logic can apply across different UAE website types.
+The same reporting approach can work across different UAE website types.
 Benchmark examples include an education site with 78 pages, 5 hubs, 72 leaves, and a 57/C score, and a real estate site with 1,843 pages, 38 hubs, 1,804 leaves, and a 99/A score.